Platoniq/decidim-install/basic-config.md

 bin/rake db:migrate
 ```

-Now, if you are using IPv6 in our system, you may encounter problems sending emails via external smtp servers.
-If you don't need IPv6 (if you don't know chances are that you don't), I'd recommend to disable it.
+Now, if you are using IPv6 in your system, you may encounter problems sending emails via external smtp servers (at least with Gmail).
+If you don't need IPv6 (if you don't know, chances are that you don't), I'd recommend to disable it.
 To do that edit the file `/etc/sysctl.conf`:

 ```nano
 sudo nano /etc/sysctl.conf